Always dreamed of swimming on horseback? Look no further - Horse & Hound

 Finally, a few more obvious points to bear in mind:

+- Never go alone.
+Take a friend on horseback and have them stand in the shallows while you swim.
+That way, if your horse panics, he’ll be more likely to head for his friend than out to sea.

+- Don’t even think about swimming on a horse that’s never done this before and isn’t used to beaches/dogs/water.
+You need a horse that’s completely bombproof!

 Other than that, enjoy!
-Here are seven of the best places for swimming on horseback…
+Here are seven of the best places to book horse riding holidays if you’d like to try swimming on horseback…

 Vivanculos, Mozambique